microsoftgraph/msgraph-sdk-powershell/src/Search/v1.0/docs/Invoke-MgQuerySearch.md

         - `[IsDescending <Boolean?>]`: True to specify the sort order as descending.
 The default is false, with the sort order as ascending.
 Optional.
         - `[MinimumCount <Int32?>]`: The minimum number of items that should be present in the aggregation to be returned in a bucket.
 Optional.
         - `[PrefixFilter <String>]`: A filter to define a matching criteria.
 The key should start with the specified prefix to be returned in the response.
 Optional.
         - `[Ranges <IMicrosoftGraphBucketAggregationRange[]>]`: Specifies the manual ranges to compute the aggregations.
-This is only valid for non-string refiners of date or numeric type.
+This is only valid for nonstring refiners of date or numeric type.
 Optional.
           - `[From <String>]`: Defines the lower bound from which to compute the aggregation.
 This can be a numeric value or a string representation of a date using the YYYY-MM-DDTHH:mm:ss.sssZ format.
 Required.
           - `[To <String>]`: Defines the upper bound up to which to compute the aggregation.
 This can be a numeric value or a string representation of a date using the YYYY-MM-DDTHH:mm:ss.sssZ format.
 Required.
         - `[SortBy <String>]`: bucketAggregationSortProperty
       - `[Field <String>]`: Computes aggregation on the field while the field exists in current entity type.
 Required.
       - `[Size <Int32?>]`: The number of searchBucket resources to be returned.
-This is not required when the range is provided manually in the search request.
+This isn't required when the range is provided manually in the search request.
 Optional.
     - `[CollapseProperties <IMicrosoftGraphCollapseProperty[]>]`: Contains the ordered collection of fields and limit to collapse results.
 Optional.
       - `[Fields <String[]>]`: Defines the collapse group to trim results.
 The properties in this collection must be sortable/refinable properties.
 Required.
       - `[Limit <Int32?>]`: Defines a maximum limit count for this field.
 This numeric value must be a positive integer.
 Required.